7yl4r/awesome-gee-community-datasets/.github/ISSUE_TEMPLATE/new-community-gee-dataset-template.md

 ---
 name: New Community GEE Dataset Template
-about: Describe this issue template's purpose here.
+about: This issue template is for submission of a new dataset.
 title: Dataset & Curator Name
 labels: ''
 assignees: samapriya